The goal of Ludo is to move your 4 pieces from your yard to the finishing square going across all the board before the opponents.

 Barriers or blockades

-Capture pawns
+Capture pieces

-Reaching the finish line
+Reaching the Home Square

 Experience points and ranking